pthom/fiatlight/src/python/fiatlight/fiat_kits/fiat_dataframe/fiat_dataframe.md

 ```

-Custom attributes available for DataFrameWithGui
+Fiat attributes available for DataFrameWithGui
 ------------------------------------------------

 Here is a list of all the possible customizations options: